What you need to know about low solar prices

 It’s natural to seek low prices when making a major purchase like a solar system.
 But you need to think beyond the cost and remember that quality and reliability matter, too.
 Here are some tips for finding the best value solar system, without having to compromise.

 Tip 1: Go with high-quality, low priced panels

-Tier 1 solar panel manufacturers Like Sunpower and LG Solar make really high-quality solar panels, but they also tend to come at a high price.
+Tier 1 solar panel manufacturers Like Maxeon and REC Solar make really high-quality solar panels, but they also tend to come at a high price.
 However, there are large-scale Chinese manufacturers like Longi Solar, Trina Solar, Jinko Solar, and Canadian Solar, that have state-of-the art manufacturing processes, but sell panels at a fraction of the cost.

 Local solar companies should be able to sell systems with these panels in the range of $2.60 to $2.80 per watt.

 Tip 2: Don’t cheap out on the inverter